MicheleCotrufo/pdf2doi/README.md

 admnistrator rights.

-NOTE: when multiple pdf files are selected, and the right-click context menu commands are used, ```pdf2doi``` will be called separately for each file, and thus the only the info of the last file will be stored in the clipboard.
-To copy the info of multiple files it is necessary to save them in a folder and right click on the folder.
+NOTE: when multiple pdf files are selected, and the right-click context menu commands are used, ```pdf2doi``` will be called separately for each file, and thus only the info of the last file will be stored in the clipboard.
+In order to copy the info of multiple files, it is necessary to save them in a folder and right click on the folder.

 ## Usage